sparkfun/Qwiic_Template_Py/README.md

 Installer/Package Creation
 --------------------------
-The qwiic Python components are pacakged using standard python package/install tools, and hosted within the Python Package Index (pypy.org).
+The Qwiic Python components are packaged using standard python package/install tools, and hosted within the Python Package Index (pypy.org).

 Within the repository, the files that makeup the package are the following:
 ```